 Located in the center of the city, the Forum was the heart of Pompeii and the place where all of the city’s main temples and public buildings were located.
 Things not to miss here would be the Temple of Jupiter on the northern side of the Forum and the Temple of Apollo, the oldest building in Pompeii.

 Located close to the Forum, the Forum Baths are the best preserved thermal baths in Pompeii.
 Since very few people living in the city could afford to build their own baths, most people visited public bath houses instead.

 Separated into male and female quarters, the Forum Baths contained changing rooms, cold baths, lukewarm baths, and hot baths.
 (Honestly, who chooses to take a cold bath?!)

 The Large Theater

-Located behind the Large Theater, the Gladiator Barracks were originally used as a shelter for the theater spectators during intermissions or inclement weather.
-Later, this area became a training school and place of residence for the town’s gladiators.
+Located behind the Large Theater, the Gladiator Barracks were originally used as a shelter for theater spectators during intermissions or inclement weather.
+Later, this area became a training school and place of residence for the city’s gladiators.